 When can I start treatment and how long will it take?

 Once you are comfortable with the proposed treatment plan and treatment objectives then you are ready to proceed into orthodontic treatment.
 If you require extractions or any other general dental treatment, this will need to be arranged with your general dentist before the orthodontic appliances are fitted.
 A general dental check-up and scale and clean is strongly advisable prior to the fitting of braces.Treatment times vary significantly depending on age, the severity of the initial problem, type of orthodontic appliances used and patient compliance.
 Comprehensive orthodontic treatment typically lasts between 18 and 24 months with appointments scheduled every 4-8 weeks.
 Complex treatments and adult orthodontic treatment may take in excess of 2 years to complete.

 How much does treatment cost?

-Initial consultation is: free for children under 11 years of age, children over 11 and adults $80.
 Our fees for comprehensive treatment vary greatly depending on the nature and severity of the presenting problems, the age of the patient, the treatment method, the type of appliances used and the anticipated treatment duration.
 The total cost of treatment will be discussed with you at your consultation once all your records have been analysed.
 All treatment can be paid off in equal monthly payments over the duration of the treatment, interest free.
 There is no large upfront deposit required for braces.